-Mangoes (Mangifera indica) are an excellent dietary source of lupeol, and a good dietary source of beta-carotene and vitamin C. Mango peel is also a significant source of ellagic acid, ferulic acid, gallic acid, mangiferin, protocatechuic acid and quercetin.
-However, the peel also incorporates urushiol, which can cause allergic reactions, and normally is not consumed.
+Mangoes (Mangifera indica) are an excellent source of lupeol, and a good source of beta-carotene and vitamin C. Mango peel is also a significant source of ellagic acid, ferulic acid, gallic acid, mangiferin, protocatechuic acid and quercetin.
+However, the peel also incorporates urushiol, which can cause allergic reactions.

 Mangoes and their components have been shown to act as powerful antioxidants, have radioprotective properties, help prevent atherosclerosis, and improve glucose and lipid parameters in experimental mice fed a high-fat diet.
 Mango peel compounds have been reported to have antiproliferative and pro-apoptotic activities (which trigger programmed cell death) against human leukemia, as wells as human lung, colon, ovarian and prostate cancer cells.